The Plants and Trees Stage of the Landscaping Phase allows you to place a wide variety of plants and trees to landscape your design.

 New Variation: This button will change the variation of a selected plant or tree.
 This also allows you to change the variation of a plant or tree you have already placed in your design.

-Play/Pause: This button allows you to turn animations on and off for a selected plant or tree.
-Pressing Play will turn on animations for a selected plant or tree while pressing Pause will stop animations.
-With animations on, the plant or tree will sway in a gentle breeze.
+Play/Pause: (VERSION 2 ONLY) This button allows you to turn Wind on and off for a selected plant or tree.
+Pressing Play will turn on Wind for a selected plant or tree while pressing Pause will stop animations.
+With Wind on, the plant or tree will sway in a gentle breeze.

 Container Class: This slider allows you to change the container class of a selected plant.
 You can also change the container class of plants you have already placed in your design.
 The symbol for each container class can be set by using the Edit button.